AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/classic-personalization-campaigns-email-newsletters.md

 ## Criação de um email {#creating-an-email}

 An email or newsletter that you want to publish to an e-mail service can be created under a campaign using the **Geometrixx Newsletter** template.
 You can also use the **Geometrixx Outdoors E-Mail** template.
-Os exemplos de e-mail/boletim informativo baseados no modelo de e-mail **do** Geometrixx Outdoors estão disponíveis em `https://<hostname>:<port>/cf#/content/campaigns/geometrixx-outdoors/e-mails.html`.
+Amostra de e-mail/boletim informativo com base no modelo de e-mail **do** Geometrixx Outdoors está disponível em `https://<hostname>:<port>/cf#/content/campaigns/geometrixx-outdoors/e-mails.html`.

 Para criar um novo email publicado no serviço de email configurado: